Table of Contents

 Haskell, its behaviour is much less constrained.
 In particular,

-in the middle of a chain of functions won't
+calling return in the middle of a chain of functions won't

 cause the chain to exit early.
 A useful way to link its